nielsbuus/nne_client/README.md

 ## Configuration

 NNEClient is based on Savon and HTTPI.
-You may use these libraries to control logging.
-For example:
+To disable logging with HTTPI do:

     HTTPI.log = false

-    Savon.configure do |config|
-      config.log = false            # disable logging
-      config.log_level = :info      # changing the log level
-      config.logger = Rails.logger  # using the Rails logger
-    end

 To set a 5 second expiration on reads from NNE do:

     NNEClient.configure do |config|
       config.http_read_timeout = 5
+    end

+The NNEClient configuration can also be used to control logging:

+    NNEClient.configure do |config|
+      config.log = true             # enable logging (default: false)
+      config.log_level = :info      # change the log level (default: :info) config.logger = Rails.logger  # use the Rails logger
     end

 Alternatively use `with_timeout`: